-- And she never throws clothes away.
+- She never throws clothes away.
 That’s why she always has the best summer dresses from the 80s and the cutest knitted cardigans on the very back of her closet

-Hands down, my favorite part of the beginning of each season is scavenging through my mom’s youth clothes.
+Hands down, my favorite part of the beginning of each season is scavenging through the clothes from her youth.

-I have found myself doing this so so many times and getting lost in the process: mixing and matching, freaking out over how stunning my outfits will look with this and that blouse,…
+I have done this so, so many times, and every time I get lost in the process: mixing and matching, freaking out over how many outfits I can create with this and that blouse,…

 These were her prescription glasses sometime in the early 90s.
-One day, when I was around 16, I was in that room all homes have where we throw all the stuff that the family has ever owned.
-Amongst other things – like embarrassing childhood photos and a lovely esparto handbag that I also borrowed –, I ran into these beauties.
+One day, when I was around 16, I was in that room all homes have where we throw all the clutter that the family has ever owned.
+Among other things – like embarrassing childhood photos and a lovely esparto handbag that I also borrowed –, I ran into these beauties.

 I ran to show mom.
-“Why don’t you get the glass changed into sunglasses?”
+“Why don’t you get the glass changed and turn them into sunglasses?”
 She asked.
-And I did.
+And I did it.

-And that’s the story of how I met my favorite glasses ever.
+And that’s the story of how I met my favorite sunglasses ever.
 They had been in my mom’s life for maybe 30 years, and now in mine for 6 and counting.

-Remember how berets became a thing last winter?
-Well, well, I didn’t have to buy mine because mom happened to have a collection of them hidden somewhere in the house.
+Remember how berets became a thing sometime during the winter of 2019?
+Well, well, I didn’t have to buy mine because mom happened to have a collection of them hidden somewhere=.

 Which makes the beret date back to the early 80’s.

 The best part of it?
 Guess who made this with her own hands!
 Of course, mom.
-She made it probably 30 years ago, and it’s still going strong.
+That was probably 30 years ago, and it’s still going strong.

-I love looking at the little yarn knots on the inside she made to connect the different colors, it’s like looking back in time at the whole process of her making it.
+I love looking at the little yarn knots she made on the inside to connect the different colors, it’s like looking back in time and seeing her knit it.